joaowenzel/grain_tracking/README.md

   <br />

-  You can adjust the mesh size by changing the variable `mesh` in the main function.
+  You can set the mesh size by changing the variable `mesh` in the main function.

  Note: All the results shown in the following charts are spatial and temporal mean velocities of the grains  (represented by the symbol < v >), inside each mesh element and through all images, respectively.